ZmnSCPxj/cldcb/client/README.md

   * It also encrypts the database if any server requests for the database.
-* `stdout` serializer - Ensures that entire JSON objects are sent to C-Lightning; in particular the logger also includes this.
+* `stdout` serializer - Ensures that entire JSON objects are sent to C-Lightning; in particular the logger also sends to this.
 * Server handler - Connects to the server and establishes a session with them, then sends any pending data to it.
   * The session adds a second layer of encryption; the server can